The secret of successful green roof construction lies in understanding what plants need. This article explains more.

 The pitch of your roof determines how fast rainwater runs off it.
 A steep slope will shed water so fast that it cannot be absorbed by the growing medium and therefore will not benefit the plants.
 A completely flat roof on the other hand, will not drain well which potentially means that plants will end up sitting in water.

 The ideal slope for living green roof is between 1 and 5 degrees.
 Over 10 degrees and you will need to consider some form of irrigation system.
 If the slope is more than 20 degrees you are likely to have problems with anchorage, wind scorch and dehydration.
-Probably best to avoid the steep slope scenario all together.
+Probably best to avoid the steep slope scenario altogether.

 Type of waterproofing

-Modern waterproofing materials such as fibre glass or EPDM are impenetrable to all but the most robust root systems.
+Modern waterproofing materials such as fibreglass or EPDM are impenetrable to all but the most robust root systems.
 That makes them perfect for sitting beneath a green roof buildup.

-Traditional roofing felt however will need protecting.
+Traditional roofing felt, however, will need protecting.
 It’s a great waterproofer but can be damaged by plant roots.
 That’s not a problem.
 Simply pop a layer of thick polyethene over the roof before green roof construction begins.

 Plants harness energy from the sun’s rays to help them grow.
 Some plants need more sun than others and this is something you need to research before investing in your green roof buildup.

 A sedum roof is lightweight but it will not thrive in deep shade.
 Sedums need sun for at least half of the day.
-Likewise for most wildflowers although woodland plants such as campions are a little more shade tolerant.
+Likewise for most wildflowers although woodland plants such as champions are a little more shade tolerant.